jokineno/Co2-study-in-R/ReaktorGithub_2.md

     ## [1] "Year"   "co2"    "meth"   "nitoxi" "Total"  "other"

--   Based on IPCC report: 2010 is the reference level for the future climate change goals.
+### Year 2010

-##### Year 2010 emission levels.
+-   Based on IPCC report: 2010 emission level is the reference level for the future actions.

 ``` r
 gasses2010 <- gasemi[gasemi$Year==2010,]